Perversion (album)

 Perversion is a 1998 album by industrial rock band Gravity Kills.
-It was released on June 9, 1998 through TVT Records.
+It was released on June 9, 1998, through TVT Records.

 Background

 During an online chat session on April 17, 2000, the band disclosed that the title of the album was originally going to be 'Whore', and after their record label pushed back, the title was changed to 'Perversion' two days before the CDs went into production.
 They also stated that the actual title of the tenth track, 'Belief', is simply the word itself, and the '(To Rust)' was the result of a misprint during the cover art's production process.
 The album art features a scan of an instructions sheet on safe handling of meat and poultry.
 The inner sleeve features a double-spread image of the band in a room occupied by pigs; vocalist Jeff Scheel is tied to a chair while rapidly shaking his head, while the other band members are stood next to a table with headphones on.
 A red neon sign is affixed to the wall behind them, displaying seemingly nonsensical white Japanese text.

-The original release date for the album was June 6th 1998, before it was later pushed back to September 6th of the same year.